+Perhaps you have caught a glimpse of the curious contraption that takes center stage at every Pilates gym – the Reformer.
 Have you wondered what this equipment is?
 The truth is that Reformer-based exercise is one of the most sought-after choices at Pilates studios around the world.
-So what is it?

-The Reformer’s unique design allows one to effectively improve strength, flexibility, balance, coordination and concentration all in one short workout.
+The Reformer’s unique design allows one to effectively improve strength, flexibility, balance, coordination, and concentration all in one short workout.
 All of these impacts make the Reformer’s growing popularity well earned.
 After all, who would not want to reap those benefits?
-However, there are additional, less-known effects of a Reformer exercise program that make it incredibly beneficial for athletes, injured patients and seniors.
+However, there are additional, less-known effects of a Reformer exercise program that make it incredibly beneficial for athletes, injured patients, and seniors.

 For athletes, the increased body awareness of a Pilates Reformer program makes other forms of exercise go further.
-Because every Pilates exercise engages many muscle groups and requires heightened awareness of movement and positioning, it helps to solidify the connection between mind and body, allowing one to improve the efficiency and effectiveness of movement in other exercise regimens.
+Because every Pilates exercise engages many muscle groups and requires a heightened awareness of movement and positioning, it helps to solidify the connection between mind and body, allowing one to improve the efficiency and effectiveness of the movement in other exercise regimens.

 When someone is susceptible to injury, the increased level of body awareness and strengthening from a Reformer regimen does wonders for injury prevention.
-It can also expedite recovery when there is an injury, because a strengthened body rebuilds itself more quickly.
+It can also expedite recovery when there is an injury because a strengthened body rebuilds itself more quickly.

-One of the most amazing benefits I find in Pilates is that one can continue this exercise form to any age and enjoy the results.
+One of the most amazing benefits I find in Pilates is that one can continue this exercise form at any age and enjoy the results.
 I have seen many people give up exercises such as aerobics and running because high-impact activities are less tolerable with age.
 However, I have also seen people successfully return to such fitness programs when they cross-train with a good Pilates Reformer routine.

-It is refreshing to know that we do not have to settle for a life of stiffness, pain and movement limitations as we get older.
+It is refreshing to know that we do not have to settle for a life of stiffness, pain, and movement limitations as we get older.
 The Reformer program opens the door to healthful body mechanics and fitness, no matter what stage of life we are in.

 The best way to learn more about Pilates is to take an introductory Reformer series geared toward teaching the basic principles of the approach.
 Through such a series, you will quickly learn how this revolutionary equipment can positively affect overall body health as well as inspire a lifetime of fitness.